released February, 2016

 It takes a village, and I grew up in many of them.

 My dad was in the Air Force so I lived in lots of places (San Antonio, Wichita Falls, Montgomery, Alabama, Panama City, Northern California) and Spain and Europe throughout my high school years.
-I studied at the University of Southern California (USC), and worked as a copywriter for Nike and in product development at a Japanese company.
+I graduated from the University of Southern California (USC), and worked as a copywriter for Nike and in product development at a Japanese company.
 I spent several years living in Venice Beach and Los Feliz.
 I began writing films since taking classes at USC, and began making films ten years ago.
 Today I live in the West Valley here in Los Angeles with my lovely wife and two boys.

 Los Angeles' Community Recognition of MillikanFilm.com